dotnet/designs/proposed/apphost-embed-install-location.md

   2. Environment variables
       - Read the `DOTNET_ROOT_<arch>` and `DOTNET_ROOT` environment variables
   3. Global install (registered)
-      - Check for a registered install - registry key on Windows or a install location file on non-Windows
+      - Check for a registered install - registry key on Windows or an install location file on non-Windows
   4. Global install (default)
       - Fall back to a well-known default install location based on the platform